[Eye Interview] Inside criminal minds

 One of the most notable cases was that of the “Jijon clique,” created in 1993 with the specific intention to kill.

-Seven members of the gang, all in their 20s, shared their grudge against the well-off, kidnapped victims and took them to the cellar of their rustic hide-outs.
+The seven members of the gang, all in their 20s, shared a grudge against their well-off, kidnapped victims and took them to the cellar of their rustic hideouts.
 There, they murdered, dismembered victims’ bodies and ate their flesh.
-Five people -- all ordinary citizens not super-rich-- lost their lives at their hands.
+Five people -- all ordinary citizens not superrich-- lost their lives at their hands.

-“This hate crime, which mostly targeted women and the weak, is an example that shows a growing sense of deprivation and alienation among underprivileged people of that time,” said Kwon.
+“Hate crimes, which mostly target women and the weak, are an example that shows a growing sense of deprivation and alienation among underprivileged people of that time,” said Kwon.

 Crimes of today are increasingly driven by “rage and anger” caused by social inequality, he noted.

-“Feeling deprived of opportunities to take roles in the society, people committed horrendous acts of violence against others whom they had no ties with, simply to feel superior to them and show their anger towards society.
-They believe that their actions were justified.
+“Feeling deprived of opportunities to take roles in society, people commit horrendous acts of violence against others who they have no ties with, simply to feel superior to them and show their anger toward society.
+They believe that their actions are justified.
 These are certainly not a common type of crime you could see a few decades ago,” said Kwon.

 He said he also grew up in a poor family, but the major difference between himself and such criminals was that “I’d never considered myself as being isolated from friends, colleagues and society.”